 - Darth Vader demonstrates a different take on this in a comic story that pits him against a Darth Maul clone.
-The idea was that his remaining love for Padme meant he lacked the hatred necessary to call himself a Sith Lord.
+The idea is that his remaining love for Padmé means he lacked the hatred necessary to call himself a Sith Lord.
 He wins by letting Maul get behind him and stabbing himself through the stomach.

 - In general, it is shown several times that Sith Lords are capable of surviving pretty much anything if they have the requisite amount of hatred.
-In Revenge of The Sith, Vader is able to survive several hours of exposure to an active magma flow burning off his skin.
+In Revenge of the Sith, Vader is able to survive several hours of exposure to an active magma flow burning off his skin.
 In The Clone Wars, Darth Maul is revealed to have survived for approximately twelve years after being cut in half by Obi-Wan at the climax of The Phantom Menace due to his hatred for Obi-Wan alone, although admittedly his mental state was even worse off than his body by the time his brother Savage found him and before both were restored.
 Finally, in the Legends canon, Darth Sion is essentially a walking corpse who has been repeatedly torn apart and pulled back together with the power of the Dark Side.
 Legends canon also showed that Vader was able to make his ruined lungs functional again and breathe without his life support suit if his hatred was sufficiently focused...but the slightest bit of positive emotion seeping in (like his joy at the idea of bringing Luke over to the Dark Side and ruling the galaxy together or even something as simple as the joy of having restored his lung function in the first place) would ruin the effect.

 - Transformers: Bonecrusher.
 Most Decepticons get by just fine on greed or ambition, but not him.
 Bonecrusher is powered by sheer, unrelenting hatred of everything and everyone in existence.